LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 Common Program Features
 ------------------------

-Make sure you have the previous section on :ref:`prerequisites`.
+Make sure you have seen the :ref:`prerequisites` section.

 Each program requires a total of 30 credit hours, generally 10 three-credit courses.
 Students can receive up to 6 credit hours (replacing two of our courses)